HANNIBAL LECTER IN FLORENCE

 INSPECTOR PAZZI FACES HANNIBAL LECTER

 Clarice Starling sinks into disturbing research of the tapes of their former dialogues with Lecter and one of the doctor’s monologues is being movie-magic shifted with a panoramic view over Florence.
 We examine a Chief Inspector Rinaldo Pazzi, a man who finishes his cigarette within the world-famous Piazza Della Signoria.
-It was named after the Palazzo Della Signoria palace, known for centuries as Palazzo Vecchio, on the other hand, owned own name from the medieval governmental board once shaped the future of the Florentine Republic.
+It was named after the Palazzo Della Signoria palace, known for centuries as Palazzo Vecchio, on the other hand, owned its own name from the medieval governmental board once shaped the future of the Florentine Republic.
 The filming crew of the ‘Hannibal’ movie did cover Florence from May 8 to June 5, 2000, within a peak tourist season, which makes such a shot of an empty Piazza Della Signoria only possible in the early morning, far more early than the working day in Palazzo Vecchio usually starts.
 We can take a long soft shadow of the Inspector for granted, combine it with a 5.30 sunset in Florence in May to assume the very early moving shift on that very date.
 Along toward the afternoon, the sun makes its way ‘behind’ Palazzo Vecchio a square finds its place in a shadow.
 Inspector Pazzi behaves himself in a questionable manner by dropping a cigarette stub on a square, an act which years later make cost painful financial harassment.

-Inspector takes his way to the Palazzo Vecchio courtyard, known as the ‘Cortile di Michelozzo’ and named after an architect, who had renewed it back in XV century.
+Inspector takes his way to the Palazzo Vecchio courtyard, known as the ‘Cortile di Michelozzo’ and named after an architect, who had renewed it back in the XV century.
 Pazzi in a movie shatters the shortest way to get into the legendary ‘Salone Dei Cinquecento’ hall and uses an LEO X room instead, devoted to a Pope, born into a family of Medici.
 The Mayor of Florence currently occupies this luxurious premise as well as the City Council.
 While the collegium of the authorized men perceives a monologue on the doubtful competence of a foreigner to be a guardian, we have a chance to satisfy with one among the most grandiose halls in the whole world, far beyond Italy.
 Each of the 38 panels on the ceiling of 21 meters high eternalized scenes from the history of Florence and the Medici family, as well as the huge paintings on the walls once meant to do.
 It should be mentioned that back in 2000 the ‘Salone Dei Cinquecento’ hall witnessed the renewal works.

 — Commendator.
 How can I be of service?